The Connection Between Oral Health and Overall Health

 We all know junk food isn’t exactly stellar for staying in shape, but bad eating habits can beat up your mouth’s defenses too.
 Acidity in sodas, lots of sugar, and even too many refined carbs can make your teeth vulnerable.
 You don’t have to switch to some crazy “no fun” diet, cutting out all joys—just make a few swaps.
 Go for crunchy veggies (they naturally clean teeth), reduce your soda intake, and show love to fruits that aren’t too high in acid.
 You keep the vibe strong while helping your mouth fend off future invasions of bacteria.

-See also The Health Benefits of Avocado: More Than Just a Healthy Fat
+See also The Top 5 Health Benefits of Chia Seeds

 Gut Health and Oral Health are Tight